godwokenrises/godwoken-doc/docs/gaslessFeature.md

 In this document, we give a demo about how to use a whitelist paymaster.
 Another great example, and a more practical one, is [TokenPaymaster](https://github.com/godwokenrises/account-abstraction/blob/gw-gasless/contracts/samples/TokenPaymaster.sol).
 Compare with a whitelist, you can see that it's more convenient to manage users who can send gasless transactions with ERC20 tokens.

+You may find something more interesting behind the idea of godwoken gasless feature in here: [How Godwoken experiments gasless transaction using simplified ERC-4337 proposal](gaslessWithERC4337.mdx).